stuartellis/stuartellis-site-hugo/content/articles/fedora-workstation-setup.md

 Always set your details before you create or clone repositories on a new system.
 This requires two commands in a terminal window:

-    git config —global user.name "Your Name"
+    git config --global user.name "Your Name"
-    git config —global user.email "you@your-domain.com"
+    git config --global user.email "you@your-domain.com"

-The *—global* option means that the setting will apply to every repository that you work with in the current user account.
+The *--global* option means that the setting will apply to every repository that you work with in the current user account.

 To enable colors in the output, which can be very helpful, enter this